owl-project/NVISII/README.md

 ![ViSII domain randomization examples](https://imgur.com/5sfS6YD.jpg)

-ViSII is a python-enabled ray-tracer renderer built on top of NVIDIA OptiX (C++/CUDA backend).
+ViSII is a python-enabled ray tracing based renderer built on top of NVIDIA OptiX (C++/CUDA backend).
 The tool allows you to define complex scenes: 3d meshes, object materials, lights, loading textures, _etc._, and render them using ray tracing techniques.
 A scene can be described in many ways, you can use our simple mesh definitions, use multiple obj files, or